learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-11-20-intonation-for-small-high-performance-guitars.markdown

 tags: [ guitar, building, intonation ]
 ---

+## Summary

 I've recently finished two small high-performance steel-string guitars inspired by the [1918 Martin 1-18 plans](https://www.lmii.com/plans/3540-plan-1918-martin-1-18-12-fret-to-the-body.html) Ted Nelson created for GAL.
+There are some interesting intonation issues I am investigating that I suspect are inherently more difficult to ameliorate because the tops have been designed to work very efficiently with lightweight steel strings.

+## Two guitars finished November 2018

 By "finished" I mean in the last couple of weeks I've finally got the bridges glued on and have done some initial work on action and intonation.
 The guitars of course are still changing slowly and settling in.